Guide to studying Social Work

-- Social work can open up areas of real power in a career.
+The profession can also open up areas of real power in a career.
 Social workers serve in government and education.
-Whether it's this, or you're offering personal therapy, you will change lives.
-Hopefully for the better.
+Whether it's this, or you're offering personal therapy, you have the ability to change lives.

 - BSc Sport Rehabilitation